edgio-docs/edgio-docs/guides/caching.md

 ## Clearing the Cache

 The cache is automatically cleared when you deploy to an environment.
-You can also clear the cache using the environment's Caching tab in the Moovweb XDN console.
+You can also clear the cache using the environment's Caching tab in {{ PRODUCT_NAME }} console.

 ![deployments](/images/caching/purge.png)